 Here’s a little more about me: I now live in Oklahoma after living most of my life in Ohio.
 I’m married, and we have two beautiful girls. — a tween and a teen.
 My collective pet name for them is “the girlios.”
 Our family is rounded out by our dog, Winnie, a black terrier mix who loves nothing better than to lick my hands and try to stand on my lap while I’m trying to knit!
 (I love her anyway, though.)

 Aside from knitting and writing, my hobbies include tennis (both watching and playing), social media, and dyeing my hair crazy colors.
-I enjoy volunteering at both girlios’ schools, and I lead children’s worship at our church.
+I enjoy volunteering at both girlios’ schools, and I teach children’s Sunday school at our church.

 I have fallen in love this website!
 I so enjoy sharing with all of you the many wonderful charities available to knit for, as well as free patterns, ways to save money on knitting, and tips on how to make your knitting even better and more fun.
 I am so thankful to all our subscribers and visitors who have done so much to help others by knitting for charity.